 Jacinda Townsend Resident Mentor is a Tribal Member of the Agua Caliente Band of Cahuilla Indians.
 She is an active Bird Dancer, currently dancing for 2 groups.
 Hot Water Bird Group (Joseph Saubel) and DC Bird Group (Mike Mirelez) Jacinda has been dancing since she was 8 years old and is proud to carry on her traditions.
 In 2014 at 13 years old she was honored to be crowned as her tribes Miss Agua Caliente 2014-2015.
 During her reign she was given the opportunity to attend her first Native Like water program in NorCal.
 Since then, she has continued to attend NWL programs including this year which will be her 10th year now returning as a mentor for Indigenous youth.
 Jacinda has learned and trained for water safety through BWRAG (Big Wave Risk Assessment Group) Jacinda stays connected to her Indigenous identity on her ancestral homelands.

-Amon B. Chavez, Water Programs Assistant and Mentor, has been helping and participating in the program for close to 15 years.
-Well versed in water safety, Certified Scuba Diver, Certification with BWRAG Big Wave Risk Assessment Group, in ocean water safety and rescue training as well as first responder training.
+Amon B. Chavez, Water Programs Assistant and Mentor, participating in the program for close to 20 years, since a child, Amon is well versed in water safety, Certified Scuba Diver, Certification with BWRAG Big Wave Risk Assessment Group, in ocean safety and rescue training, first responder training.
 Most of his life surrounded by water, it is integral to his life.
 Amon has paddling experience on both the open ocean and in freshwater rivers both in level 3 rapids and small to overhead surf.
-Amon has lived in over 7 countries and studies martial arts, gaming and storytelling as his favorite past times.
+Amon has lived in over 5 countries and studies martial arts, gaming and storytelling as his favorite past times.
 Born in Belize, Central America, Amon is of both Xicano-Nahua, Mayan and Afro-Caribbean Descent.
+Recently Amon is starring in the Native Like Water recent film, Haagua, and Indigenous Surf Film.

 Coby Uribe, Student Climbing Mentor, Outfitter San Diego, has been part of the greater NLW family since he was 5 years old with a bowl haircut.
 Coby Uribe is a first generation student at Cal Poly Pomona, where he is studying to obtain his bachelors degree in Biology.
 Specifically, he aims to learn more about the species around him, while he's in the natural world surfing and climbing.
 Coby also loves learning about the human make up from the cellular level, and understanding how good nutrition feeds our cells, giving us the health we need to move through this world.
 He has 2 years of trained experience with Native Like Water, serving as a youth mentor.
 In this program, he aims to share his passions in outdoor recreation, by offering a rock climbing introductory course.
 He hopes to see you accomplishing all of life’s opportunities.